-The correlation is clear...
-VISION is integral to a child's success.
+The correlation is clear… VISION is an integral part of a child’s success.

-Studies show that fully 85 percent of the average child's learning is done visually.
+Studies show that up to 80 percent of the average child’s learning is done visually.
 Yet almost 25 percent of school-age children have vision problems that can affect their ability to learn.
-There is a direct connection between undetected vision problems and a child's success in school.
+There is a direct connection between undetected vision problems and a child’s success in school.
 In fact, at least 70 percent of juvenile delinquents have vision problems.
-The correlation is clear: Good vision is integral to a child's academic success.
+The correlation is clear: Good vision is integral to a child’s academic success.

 Have a look at our submissions to TechSoup.org’s Digital Storytelling Competition.
 Meet William and hear (and see!) how he feels about The Children’s Vision Foundation